bassosimone/mkok-experimental-tor/README.md

 ### Running regress tests using Valgrind

-To force the test suite to run through [Valgrind](http://valgrind.org/) (to check for common memory errors such as use-after-free), after you've run `make check V=0`, you should additionally run:
+To force the test suite to run through [Valgrind](http://valgrind.org/) (to check for common memory errors such as use-after-free), run:

 ```
-make run-valgrind
+make run-valgrind V=0
 ```

 Of course, this requires Valgrind to be installed.
 (Note that